benc-uk/azure-devops-core-docker/readme.md

   * Optional extension: Bootstrap 3 Snippets (Ctrl+P `ext install bootstrap-3-snippets`)
 * Docker, two options:
   * Install the complete [Docker for Windows package](https://docs.docker.com/docker-for-windows/install/) or [Docker for Mac package](https://docs.docker.com/docker-for-mac/install/)
-  * You only need two CLI tools for this exercise, so a much more lightweight option is to [download them from this repo](Docker 1.13 client only Win x64.zip?raw=true) and place the two executables in your path.
+  * However - you only need two CLI tools for this exercise, so a much more lightweight option is to [download them from this repo](files/Docker 1.13 client only Win x64.zip?raw=true) and place the two executables in your path.
 Sorry this is for Windows users only!
 * Install git; [Git for Windows](https://git-scm.com/download/win) or [Git for Mac](https://git-scm.com/download/mac)
 * Optional but strongly recommended: [Git credential manager](https://www.visualstudio.com/en-us/docs/git/set-up-credential-managers)

 ## Initial Setup Steps
-#### For detailed instructions for these steps with screenshots [click here](setup/)
-Overview of steps:
+> #### For detailed instructions for these steps with screenshots [click here](setup/) Overview of steps:
  1. Create a new VSTS account (or new project if you already have an account)
  2. Create a VSTS agent pool: Settings -> Agent queues -> New queue.
 Call it: ***DockerAgents***
  3. Make a note of your Azure subscription ID
  4. Create a PAT (personal access token) in VSTS.
 [How to steps](/setup#4-create-a-pat-in-vsts)
- 5. Make a note of your VSTS account name, it's in the URL e.g. `{account_name}.visualstudio.com`
+ 5. Make a note of your VSTS account name, e.g. `{account_name}.visualstudio.com`
  6. If you've never run git before, run these commands (modifying with your details as required):
  ```
 git config --global user.email "your-email@example.com"